 The good news is that most of our major supermarkets and online delivery stores stock green alternatives, including their own-brand products.
 We are definitely better informed and demand for alternatives is growing daily.

-Natural air fresheners are really coming into the mainstream now, previously a cause of many allergies when used over a long period.
+Natural air fresheners are really coming into the mainstream.
+These were previously a cause of many allergies when used over a long period.
 Biodegradable bin bags are a must as we look at alternatives to landfill.
 Plastic in our everyday lives is being highlighted as causing a major marine crisis.
 Positive things are happening at last!

 The good news is that the fashion industry is gradually catching up with environmental issues in many areas.
 Some designers won’t use animal products unless they’re responsibly sourced as our bags and accessories are.
 Many companies are now choosing organic cotton, as conventionally grown cotton is one of the most sprayed crops in the world causing environmental damage.
 Like Jambo, there are lots of boutique Fairtrade online and offline retailers, who ensure that the people making these products get fair pay and, in some cases, share in the profits.
 Many, like Jambo, sell online and you can also find us at events, festivals and fairs – see our event schedule here.

-In conclusion we all need to play our part as guardians of our beautiful planet.
-It is easier than ever to find high quality but responsibly sourced leather products.
-In our case being part of a responsible process is cruicial because having an awareness of work ethics in the fashion industry means that our clients think twice before considering to buy from countries and high volume factories where forced labour still exists.
+In conclusion, we all need to play our part as guardians of our beautiful planet.
+It is easier than ever now to find the highest quality but responsibly sourced leather products.
+In our case being part of a responsible process is crucial because having an awareness of work ethics in the fashion industry means that our clients think twice before considering to buy from countries and high volume factories where forced labour still exists.